ICARS Project Risk Management Policy

 9. Policy Review

 It is important to regularly assess the effectiveness of risk management strategies.
-As such a formal review of this Risk Management Policy will take place at least every two years.
+As such a formal review of this Risk Management Policy will be conducted every two years.
 The review will be conducted by the Executive Management who will assess the Risk Management Policy according to its effectiveness in managing risk within a project framework as well as its integration with other ICARS processes.
 The results will be communicated to the Board of Directors and the policy will be amended where necessary.